-- For RAID mode, copy all files in the \BootDrv\Marvell\RAID\Floppy32 folder to your floppy disk.
-To install Windows 64-Bit, copy the files in the Floppy64 folder. - For AHCI mode, depending on whether you want to install the 32- or 64-bit version, copy the files in the AHCI\Floppy32 or AHCI\Floppy64 folder.
+- For the AMD SB950 Chipset, copy all files in the \BootDrv\Hxp folder to your floppy disk. - For the Marvell 88SE9172, copy all files in the \BootDrv\Marvell\RAID\Floppy32 folder to your floppy disk.
+For AHCI mode, depending on whether you want to install the 32- or 64-bit version, copy the files in the AHCI\Floppy32 or AHCI\Floppy64 folder.